-This year’s students will showcase two types of scholarly work, both deeply integrative in nature.
+This year’s students showcased two types of scholarly work, both deeply integrative in nature.
 Integrative Projects explore a question that haunts the student, engaged through research, reading, and conversations with peers and faculty.
 Integrative Portfolios present a collection of a student’s work that includes reflection on their vocational goals and integration of their learning in the classroom and in their field study experiences.
 Both represent a culmination of students’ engagement over the course of the program, with each student’s distinctive embodiment of text, soul, and culture.

-At this annual symposium, The Seattle School’s alumni, current students, faculty, staff, and the Seattle community at large are invited to witness and celebrate the bold, thoughtful, and creative work of our graduating theology students, work that can be glimpsed in the abstracts below, listed in alphabetical order by last name.
+At this annual symposium, The Seattle School’s alumni, current students, faculty, staff, and the Seattle community at large were invited to witness and celebrate the bold, thoughtful, and creative work of our graduating theology students, work that can be glimpsed in the abstracts and videos below, listed in alphabetical order by last name.
+In the coming months, final drafts of each Integrative Project will be available in The Seattle School’s library.

 Chris Curia, MATC: Community Development 2024